stealth/crash/README.md

 before `make` in order to generate DH parameters before the build.
 Thats not strictly necessary as of TLS 1.3, since the Kex will most likely chose one of the ECDH variants, but if you customize your setup, it is recommended to generate your own DH params.

+If you want to use the experimental QUIC transport mode, you need to install `OpenSSL >= 3.5.0-beta1` and adjust the `Makefile` to `HAVE_QUIC` and the *OpenSSL* install path, similar to that which is commented out.
+You possibly also need to adjust the path of the openssl binary inside `newdh` if you were not using *OpenSSL3* already, and invoke `newdh` before the build.

 Legacy builds